szaszg/bareos/docs/manuals/source/TasksAndConcepts/TheRestoreCommand.rst

    others become "references".
 To restore a file which has been backed up as a reference, the original file must be present in the filesystem, or it must be restored in the same job.

-   This special behaviour of storing hard links can be turned off in the Fileset resource ("Hard Links = Yes|No").
-   In this case, all files with hard links are backed up separately, and can be restored separately.
+   This special behaviour of storing hard links can be turned off in the FileSet resource :config:option:`dir/fileset/include/options/HardLinks = no` In this case, all files with hard links are backed up separately, and can be restored separately.
    Please note that this can increase the size of the backup job.
 After a restore, all files that might have been hard links will be separate files, taking up more disk space.